htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 floating point performance may not be the one given the highest rank.

-So, it is wise when writing a ``Rank`` expression to check if the expression’s evaluation will lead to the expected resulting ranking of machines.
+So, it is wise when writing a ``Rank`` expression to check if the expression's evaluation will lead to the expected resulting ranking of machines.
 This can be accomplished using the *condor\_status* command with the *-constraint* argument.
 This allows the user to see a list of machines that fit a constraint.
 To see which machines in the pool have